Make a difference

 Neil was a very kind, well spoken, extremely well educated gentleman.
 He was the most loving adoring person one could ever wish to find.
 He never found fault with people.
 He never used bad language, people would ask 'don't you swear?'
 And he would say ‘no, I'll leave that to Pete, he does enough for both of us!’

 He loved all the old films, he adored royalty.
 He taught me to love opera.
 When we first met 47 years ago he was crazy about an opera singer, and I can't tell you how much I didn't like opera.
 After about six months of us being together, I decided to listen to one of her operas and by the end of it I'd fallen in love with this lady, and I was allowed to take over the role of being her cheerleader.
 He taught me so much.
 We’d found something he liked and I liked and we could now grow it.
-He was the most beautiful person alive.
-All I can say is, I just loved him and he loved me.

 The unhappiest day of my life